Mehboob365/DevOps_Project7/Proj-7.md

  ![image](https://user-images.githubusercontent.com/67065306/134593061-08a43458-c49d-482b-9faa-affbc903b24d.png)

- 9. We will export the mounts for webservers’ subnet cidr to connect as clients.
+ 9. **We will export the mounts for webservers’ subnet cidr to connect as clients**.

     For simplicity, you will install all three Web Servers inside the same subnet, but in production set up we would want to separate each tier inside its own subnet for higher level of security.
     To check our subnet cidr – open EC2 details in AWS web console and locate ‘Networking’ tab and open a Subnet link: